pymor/pymor/docs/source/tutorial_optimization.rst

 Since :math:`u_{\mu}` is always related to :math:`\mu`, we can rewrite (P) by using the so-called reduced objective functional :math:`\mathcal{J}(\mu):= J(u_{\mu}, \mu)` leading to the equivalent
-problem: Find a local minimizer of
+problem: Find a solution of

 .. math::